quickthyme/graffeine/README.md

     graffeineView.layer(id: "bars")?.selection.isEnabled = true

 This only affects whether or not the layer will respond to user touch.
-If enabled, and the user's touch hits one of the items shown by that layer, then the `onSelect` handler will include `SelectionResults` containing both the view coordinate and the selected index.
+If enabled, then the `onSelect` handler will include `SelectionResults` containing both the view coordinate `point` and the selected layer's `data`, with the updated `selectedIndex`.

-`SelectionResult.index` should match that of the item in the values array that it was last given.
-If the user tapped the view, but not on an "item", then this value will be nil.
-You can interpret this as "deselection".
+If either the `SelectionResult` or the `data.selectedIndex` is nil, we can interpret it as "deselection".

-`SelectionResult.point` is the view coordinate of the item that was selected.
-This is useful in case you wish to present some kind of pop-up UI and would like to attach any stems or other elements to this point.
+The `point` is the view coordinate of the item that was selected, (in the coordinate-space of the `GraffeineView`).
+This is useful in case you wish to present some kind of pop-up UI and would like to attach any stems or other such elements to this point.

 ##### Rendering selection